 Can you earn lifetime Globalist with credit card spending?

-- The card does offer elite nights, but elite nights aren’t considered for Globalist status
+- The cards do offer elite nights, but elite nights aren’t considered for lifetime Globalist status

 - Base points don’t include any points earned through credit card spending